How To Add Citations and References in Microsoft Word Documents

 Last updated on September 17th, 2021

 Adding citations and references is essential for students for their academic projects.
 Failing to add relevant references can not only lead to a deduction of marks but might even result in the project being rejected by the teacher.
 Furthermore, it can be difficult to keep up with different types of referencing styles to meet the criteria set by your teachers.
 Fortunately, Microsoft Word makes it quite easy to add citations and references to your Word documents.

-How to Create References in MS Word
+How to Create References in Microsoft Word

 Step 1: To create a reference, head over to the References tab in MS Word and select a referencing style.
 By default Microsoft Word provides a variety of referencing styles, including the most commonly used styles like the Chicago and Harvard style of referencing.